privacytrustlab/ml_privacy_meter/README.md

 # Overview

 - `ml_privacy_meter.attack` consists of attacks that can be mounted against trained machine learning models.
-The tool implements the whitebox membership inference attack described in Nasr, Shokri, Houmansadr [2].
+The tool implements the blackbox and whitebox membership inference attack described in Shokri, Stronati, Song, Shmatikov [1], and Nasr, Shokri, Houmansadr [2].
+The tool is designed and developed at NUS Data Privacy and Trustworthy Machine Learning Lab, by (alphabetical order): Mihir Harshavardhan Khandekar, Milad Nasr, Shadab Shaikh, and Reza Shokri.

 ## Data